eztam-/CMS/README.md

 ####Rules:
 * Nested elements with cms attributes are not allowed
 * Nested elements with lang attributes are not allowed
-* Elements with cms attribute but without lang tag are not allowed
+* Elements with cms attribute but without lang attribute are not allowed
 * Elements with a lang attribute are not allowed within a cms element